-In combination these three occupations accounted for 12,705 people in total or 47.8% of the local workers .
+In combination these three occupations accounted for 12,705 people in total or 47.8% of the All industries local workers.

-In comparison, the Other Services workforce within Gladstone Regional Council area employed 48.9% as Technicians and Trades Workers; 5.1% as Professionals; and 8.8% as Labourers.
+In comparison, the Other Services workforce in Gladstone Regional Council area employed 48.9% as Technicians and Trades Workers; 5.1% as Professionals and 8.8% as Labourers.

-The major differences between the jobs held by the workforce in Gladstone Regional Council area and the Other Services workforce were:
+The major differences between the jobs held by the workforce in Gladstone Regional Council area and Other Services were:

 - A larger percentage of local workers employed as Machinery Operators And Drivers (12.2% compared to 1.5%)